Our story

 Hello and welcome to the smoky barrel!

-I'm Stuart, and together with Natalie (the boss) and our children Tommy and Beccy run our ethical, sustainable and award winning beef Jerky, rub and seasonings smokehouse in the festival town of Ulverston, Cumbria.
+I'm Stuart, and together with Natalie (the boss) and our children Tommy and Beccy run our ethical, sustainable and award winning beef Jerky, rub and seasonings smokehouse in beautiful Cumbria.

 I was lucky to move to Scotland in the 1980’s, and growing up here was, and still am, in awe of the wild ruggedness and open spaces asking to be explored.
 My friends and I spent as much of our weekends and free time as possible outdoors, Whether trying to claim an unconquered Munro, carve a new bike trail in the woods or simply relaxing together at the campsite next to a loch trying to catch our supper!